kera-cudmore/kera-cudmore/README.md

 Hi there I'm Kera, a Junior Web Developer at SWGFL 👋🏻

-I'm have recently completed and am awaiting my final grades for my Level 5 Diploma in Web Application Development with the Code Institute.
+I'm have recently completed and am awaiting my final grade for my Level 5 Diploma in Web Application Development with the Code Institute.
 I always loved solving puzzles, and figuring out how the puzzle was created in the first place, so learning to code has provided me with never ending puzzles to solve and I'm loving every minute!

 When I'm not coding, I can be found doing one of my many other hobbies such as reading 📚 (I'm a member of Bully Book Club, an instagram book club for people who love reading & Bulldogs!), sewing (I'm 7 years into handsewing a quilt using 1 inch hexagons, hoping to be finished in time to enjoy when I retire! 😂)and spending time with my family 👨‍👩‍👦.